 Arizona’s urban fishing program began in 1983.
-The main goal of the program was to provide more convenient fishing opportunities to people living in the city.
-It was an alternative to long distance drives to different states.
+The main goal of the program was to provide more convenient fishing opportunities for people living in the city.
+It was an alternative to long-distance drives to different states.
 This made more people want to move to Arizona in hopes of a better life.
-The Game and Fish Department, along with the Parks department of Chandler, Mesa, Phoenix, Scottsdale, Tempe and Tucson made this possible for Arizona.
+The Game and Fish Department, along with the Parks department of Chandler, Mesa, Phoenix, Scottsdale, Tempe, and Tucson made this possible for Arizona.
 There are about 27 different species of fish commonly caught by the Arizona urban fisherman.
-Of the 27 species of fish found in Arizona there are 160 stream management systems along with 80 lakes of impounded water.
+Of the 27 species of fish found in Arizona, there are 160 stream management systems along with 80 lakes of impounded water.
 Of all the bodies of water in Arizona, one stands out when living in Phoenix: the Papago Ponds.

 The Papago Ponds are located in east Phoenix right next to the Phoenix Zoo in Papago Park.
 Three ponds cover 6 acres and range from 7 to 11 feet deep.
-They are home to channel catfish, rainbow trout, largemouth bas, bluegill, red dear sunfish, crappie, tilapia, and carp, stocked by the Arizona Game and Fish Department.
+They are home to channel catfish, rainbow trout, largemouth bass, bluegill, red dear sunfish, crappie, tilapia, and carp, stocked by the Arizona Game and Fish Department.
 Water for the ponds comes from the Valley's extensive canal system which transports water from the Salt, Verde and Colorado rivers and groundwater.

 Today, fishing and hunting bring hundreds of millions of dollars into Arizona's economy.
 With Salaries and wages totaling to $708 million, the hunting and fishing industries were responsible for 21,000 jobs.
 These fishermen and hunters generated $155 million in federal taxes along with $123 million in state taxes.
 The dry desert state is blessed with abundant opportunities for fishermen and outdoorsmen alike.